Generic Name: tofacitinib (TOE-fa-SYE-ti-nib)

 - if you have allergies to medicines, foods, or other substances

-- if you have immune system problems, HIV, diabetes, anemia, or low white blood cell counts
+- if you have immune system problems, HIV, diabetes, or bone marrow problems (eg, anemia, low white blood cell counts)

 - if you have an infection (bacterial, viral, fungal, or mycobacterial) or a history of hepatitis, other serious infection, or infection that keeps coming back